-$ sudo apt update; sudo apt upgrade $ sudo apt install wajig $ wajig update; wajig upgrade $ wajig install python3-pip $ pip3 install wajig
+sudo apt --yes update; sudo apt --yes upgrade sudo apt --yes install wajig wajig update; wajig upgrade wajig install python3-pip pip install wajig wajig --version

-install so that the system will refresh the PATH to include
+back in for the system to refresh the PATH to include

 echo 'PATH=~/.local/bin:$PATH' >> ~/.bashrc

-If you have set up Ubuntu on a server in the cloud then a remote desktop connection can be established using X2Go.
-This is a good alternative to a command line connection in a terminal using ssh.
-X2Go usually requires the MATE desktop and the X2Go server to be installed on the cloud server.
-This can take 15 minutes or so:
+If you will access the Ubuntu server in the cloud or even on your local network, then a remote desktop connection can be established using x2go as an alternative to a command line ssh connection.
+X2Go usually requires the mate desktop and the x2go server to be installed on the remote.
+This might take about 15 minutes:

 wajig install ubuntu-mate-desktop x2goserver

-For any questions asked during the install select the default option (e.g., gdm3).
+For any questions asked during the install select the default option (e.g., gdm3 display manager).

 sudo timedatectl set-timezone Australia/Canberra